Kellytheengineer/Kellytheengineer/README.md

 - 🔭 I'm currently working on: Charity clothing events website
 - 🌱 I'm currently learning: AWS Cloud Architecture
-- 💬 Ask me about: Full Stack Development, Electronics, and the intersection of Hardware and Software
 - ⚡ Fun fact: I am also a podcaster and have interviewed many tech professionals

 ## 🛠️ Technical Skills